mkh-welsch/crossfilter/README.md

 ```

-Ok, that is just simple filtering, but the real power of cross::filter keep is to keep this filters updated if you add or change data to payments.
+Ok, that is just simple filtering, but the real power of cross::filter keeps track of the filters when you change, delete or edit payments.

 ```C++